dev-blz/dev-blz/README.md

 - 💞️ I’m looking to collaborate on possibly not now tho but a working game or software
 - 📫 How to reach me for now
 - 😄 Pronouns: tf is a pronoun?
 I'm a man nothing more nothing less
 - ⚡ Fun fact: I wanna do everything idk why....
-I'm into crypto and forex trading, I'm a born artist, thinking of starting a manga story which i can use for a huge game project

 <!---
 dev-blz/dev-blz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.